 It isn’t The Good Book.

-As my good friend Pastor Talbot Davis and my beloved Good Shepherd Church family has always said; the Bible isn’t a book at all, it’s a library.
+As my good friend Pastor Talbot Davis from Good Shepherd Church has always said; the Bible isn’t a book at all, it’s a library.

 Its 66 individual books run the diverse gamut of writing styles, (poetry, history, biography, church teachings, letters), and those books have dozens of authors; from shepherds, to prophets, to doctors, to fishermen, to kings.
 These diverse writers each had very different target audiences, disparate life circumstances, and specific agendas for their work; so we don’t approach each book the same way, for the same reason you wouldn’t read a poem about leaves, the same way you read a Botany textbook.
 Some are for inspiration and some for information; we receive and see them differently.